PCT Southbound Gear List & Strategy 2025

 Still, southbounder hikers won’t experience the same heat in Southern California as northbound hikers.
 Additionally, most southbound hikers have toughened their feet up by the time they reach the desert, so are less prone to the blisters common for northbound hikers.

-Below, you can see my gear list for all of the distinct segments of my southbound PCT thru-hike.
-Below is a list of my favorite gear.
-I also have a list of the small things that improved my PCT thru-hiking experience.
+Besides my full gear list, I’ve included a list of my favorite gear and a list of the small things that improved my PCT thru-hiking experience.

 PCT Southbound Section Hike